luise/slate/README.md

-# Generating Docuementation with Slate
+# Generating Documentation with Slate

 This repository contains the code necessary to compile Kelda's documentation, and is based on [Slate](https://github.com/lord/slate).